isaidspaghetti/stream-hubspot-contacts/README.md

 const apiSecret = process.env.STREAM_API_SECRET;
 ```
 The [StreamChat](https://github.com/GetStream/stream-chat-js) library is Stream's Chat App library that does all the heavy lifting of creating the chat app itself.
 Hubspot offers an excellent [library](https://www.npmjs.com/package/hubspot) we will utilize as well.
-By requiring and configuring `('dotenv')`, we're able to access the private variables we set up in `.env`.
+By requiring and configuring `dotenv`, we're able to access the private variables we set up in `.env`.
 Call these variables using `process.env`.
-The `('hubspot')` library will make connecting to their API a breeze.
+The `hubspot` library will make connecting to their API a breeze.

 ### The primary backend function